Sopiro/CycleGAN-Style-Changer/README.md

 Flask web app that uses Cycle GAN to change the style of image.
 This Network was trained on [monet2photo](https://www.kaggle.com/balraj98/monet2photo) dataset.
-If you train the network with another dataset, it's functionality will be changed according to the dataset.
+You can train the network with another dataset found [here](https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/).

 Video: https://youtu.be/dbgwi2hdn34